glowcap/DGNotifyView/README.md

 ## Usage
 DGNotifyView gives you four options for notifications:

-DGNotifyView - This is the basic notification view with square edges DGNotifyViewWithImg - This allows you to add an image to the basic notification DGNotifyViewRounded - This is a basic notification view with rounded edges DGNotifyViewRoundedWithImg - Yep.
+- DGNotifyView: This is the basic notification view with square edges
+- DGNotifyViewWithImg: This allows you to add an image to the basic notification
+- DGNotifyViewRounded: This is a basic notification view with rounded edges
+- DGNotifyViewRoundedWithImg: Yep.
 It’s a rounded notification view with image support.

+#### Initializing
 Since DGNotifyView is based on UIView, you’ll need to ‘import UIKit’ where you are initializing DGNotifyView.
 Then import DGNotifyView:

 ```swift